 It is a little known but sound principle that any business owner who wants to be successful should hire a lawyer with wide experience and deep understanding of business law.
 In fact, the lawyer should be the first professional service provider on board.
 This especially applies to small businesses even prior to business formation, because there are many legal ramifications involved.
 Lease agreements, employment contracts, and other legally binding documents must be properly drafted and reviewed to limit the liability of the owner in all aspects of the business operations.

 Contract law as a subset of business law can is particularly relevant.
-An article on the Young & Cotter, LLC website, business disputes seriously compromise the profitability of a business.
+Business disputes seriously compromise the profitability of a business.
 It is fatally easy for inexperienced business owners to lose their shirts because they did not understand the contracts they signed with partners, banks, financiers, suppliers, and so on.
 They could be signing away their rights without even knowing it.
 Having a competent legal adviser on board would ensure that the interests of the business owners are protected.

 According to the website of Arenson & Maas, PLC, it is also important to note that any business, big or small, is vulnerable to liability claims.
 Employees, clients, and suppliers are all potential sources of legal complications which a lawyer can safeguard against by ensuring compliance with applicable laws that addresses liability.
 Certain industries are particularly apt to get sued by their employees for personal injury, such as the construction or energy industries.
 This is because there are numerous safety regulations that exist and it can be difficult to keep up with all of them.

 The energy industries work with combustible materials which are inherently dangerous.
 The work environment can get very bad very fast in case of an accidental propane explosion, for instance.
 The savvy business owner will not only have a lawyer advising on the required safety precautions, but also providing a defense in case of a personal injury lawsuit.